 Statement for Disability Inclusion

 Michigan State University is committed to providing equal opportunity for participation in all programs, service and activities.
-Accommodations for persons with disabilities may be requested by contacting Stephanie Chau by April 17, 2020 (submit requests with your application please).
-Requests received after this date will be honored whenever possible.
+Accommodations for persons with disabilities may be requested by submitting requests with your application please.
 More information is available through the MSU Resource Center for Persons with Disabilities.